-If you have any questions or would like further information, please get in touch the contact details provided below.
+If you do not understand anything on this information sheet or would like further information, please get in touch with the person who gave you this information sheet using the contact details provided below.

 Who can I contact about this study?